9 Best Shampoos for Keratin Treated Hair (Sulfate Free & Salt Free)

 It doesn’t have any bad sulfates or salts, so rest assured it won’t strip your keratin-treated hair even if you use it 2 times a week.
 Just work it into wet hair and massage it gently to activate the cleanse.
 Then rinse out.

-For those with dyed hair, you’ll love how this shampoo makes your color look radiant after every wash, without fading.
+For those with dyed hair, you’ll love how this shampoo benefits your colored hair.
+Most people who used it reported better color vibrancy and no color fade.

 Vegamour is one of the fastest-selling hair products right now on Sephora and Amazon.
 It’s 100% vegan, cruelty-free, plant-based, and considered by many as the best keratin shampoo in the clean beauty space.